Shipton Plastics Plaston Supercar

 This page is devoted to my favorite Supercar toy.
 My favorite probably because it's the only one I really remember from my childhood.
 The strange thing was, that when I set out to try and find one, I had a vision in my head that it was 2 to 3 feet in length so when I eventually tracked one down and it was only 12 inches long I couldn't quite understand it, and then I realised that was remembering it in proportion to my size at the time, aged 6.

-I must have had 4 or 5 over the years as I bought one for a part and then sold on the bits I didn't need, it took me 15 years to complete mine and it was only in October 2004 that I got the final part I needed the rear aerial and then 2 weeks later I got another incomplete one but it had a box, a tatty box but a box none the less and with some glue a hot iron and a tin of spray starch it now looks quite decent.
+I must have had 4 or 5 over the years as I bought one for a part and then sold on the bits I didn't need, it took me 15 years to complete mine and it was only in October 2004 that I got the final part I needed the rear aerial and then 2 weeks later I got another incomplete one but it had a box.

-I am very fortunate in the fact that I now own two Plaston Supercar toys, why would anybody need more than one you may ask, well the answer is they are both different.
+I was very fortunate in the fact that I used to own two Plaston Supercar toys, why would anybody need more than one you may ask, well the answer is they were both different.
 The differences though are not that obvious, the main one is that the Supercar shown in the bottom set of pictures

 [black bordered]